-Preparing the UTIA Community for a Possible Federal Shutdown
+Guiding the UTIA Community During the Partial Federal Shutdown

 US Capital Building